NVlabs/Deep_Object_Pose/scripts/nvisii_data_gen/readme.md

 # Running the script

-If you downloaded everything from the previous steps, e.g., a single hdri map and some distractor from google scanned objects, you can run the following command,
+If you downloaded everything from the previous steps, _e.g._, a single hdri map and some distractors from google scanned objects, you can run the following command,

 ```
 python single_video_pybullet.py --nb_frames 1